 Happy Trails is a non-profit serving area like Orange, Osceola, and Seminole counties.
 As a research center for pet owners, they offer free or inexpensive dog training, grooming, and a dog pantry.

-They organize various seminars and dog services, aiming to create an animal-lovin’ community and offer many adoptable dogs.
+Happy Trails organizes various seminars and dog services, aiming to create an animal-lovin’ community and offer many adoptable dogs.
 You can view the profiles of adoptable dogs on their website and choose to donate to their cause.
+Please note that meet-and-greets are by appointment only, as dogs live in foster care until they find a forever home!

 Happy Trails Animal Rescue Details